kata-ai/development-standard/general/code-review-guidelines.md

 ### Always have README for each service or applications
 You can use this  [README](https://kata.quip.com/HfKJAbbcRSa5/Kataai-Repo-Documentation-Template) template.

+## Package

+Make sure all dependencies needed for running an app / servce is written inside a repository / project and committed.

+Otherwise the build won't run or we're late to know if the language is an interpeter one.

 ## Security
 Checks for top  [10 OWASP](https://owasp.org/www-project-top-ten/)